daviddwlee84/DeepLearningPractice/Notes/Concept/LanguageModel.md

 * Continous Bag-of-Words (CBOW): Predicting a target word (output) with the sum of the words in the context (input)
 * Skip-gram: Predicting each of other words in the context (output) with the target word (input)

+Both of these two model can be composed with three layers

+> assume word set size is N, K hidden units

+* Input Layer
+  * input N-dimension one-hot layer
+* Projection (Hidden) Layer
+  * weight: $N \times K$
+* Output Layer
-* Speed-up:
+  * softmax

+* Speed-up: (because the softmax function has normalization term, it need to iterate through the entire word set)
-    * Hierarchical softmax: Represent words as leaves of a binary tree.
+  * **Hierarchical softmax**: Represent words as leaves of a binary tree.
     * Cost of objective calculaiton: V to log(V)
-    * Negative sampling: Approximage the softmax with negative samples.
+  * **Negative sampling**: Approximage the softmax with negative samples.
     * Cost of objective calculation: V to #

 [Google word2vec](https://code.google.com/archive/p/word2vec/)